FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \item \textit{Model Size}.
 Different algorithms have diverse definitions of model size.
 For instance, it could be the number of decision rules, the depth of a decision tree, the number of features in a linear/logistic regression model or the number of trainable parameters in a neural network \cite{quantification_xai}.
 The larger the model size, the harder it is to understand and explain the causal relationship between input and output. \end{itemize}

 \textbf{Post-hoc Methods}.
-The three most common post-hoc explanation methods are simplification, feature importance, and visualization \cite{XAI}.
+The three most common Post-hoc Methods are simplification, feature importance, and visualization \cite{XAI}.
 Simplification means reducing the complexity of a non-interpretable model into a simpler surrogate model that is more easily interpreted and understood.
 The feature relevance explanation method measures each feature influence, relevance, or importance in the prediction output, hoping to explain what aspect of the training population causes certain model behavior.
 Finally, visualization methods provide visual representations of AI models to facilitate better understanding by humans.
-Below more details about the two last metrics are provided.
+Below more details about the two last metrics are provided.{This notion is complementary to the previous and contributes to assessing the explainability of interpretable and non-interpretable FL models.}

 \begin{itemize} \item \textit{Simplification}.
 The idea of simplification lies in reducing the number of architectural elements or parameters in a model.
 One of the main techniques applied for model simplification is knowledge distillation \cite{gou2021knowledge}.